 1975: Neil Sedaka released the single "Breaking Up Is Hard to Do", a slower version of his 1962 hit of the same name.

 1975: Bob Dylan's Rolling Thunder Revue played a benefit at Madison Square Garden in New York City for Hurricane Carter, the boxer unjustly jailed for murder who is featured in Dylan's song "Hurricane".
-Carter phoned in and was patched into the stage.
+Carter phoned in and his voice was patched into the Garden.

-1975: Gay Thain, bassist of Uriah Heap, died of drugs at the age of 28.
+1975: Gary Thain, bassist of Uriah Heap, died of drugs at the age of 28 in London.

 1976: John Denver was a guest on the Carpenters' television special on ABC.